TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe21_tileentityrenderer/README.md

 1. your translation is wrong
 1. your order of transformations (rotations, translations, scaling etc) are wrong.
 See Chapter 3 OpenGL red book: [http://www.glprogramming.com/red/chapter03.html](http://www.glprogramming.com/red/chapter03.html)

+My best advice to you is: troubleshoot by taking baby steps, starting from something that you know works, and making one small change at a time.
+It can help to move to world pos [0,0,0] and/or dig into the ground to find out where your object is actually being rendered.

 ###If the object is too light or too dark:
 1. one or more of the openGL settings is incorrect (especially `GL_LIGHTING`)
 1. the multitexturing "brightness" (blocklight/skylight) is not right (see `OpenGlHelper.setLightmapTextureCoords`)
-1. your `GlStateManager.color(red, green, blue)` is wrong
+1. your `GlStateManager.color(red, green, blue)` is wrong For Wavefront OBJ files:
+1. Look at the other model loading options in mbe21_ter_wavefront_model.json eg

 ###You can't see parts of your object from one side:
+For manual rendering of quads:
 1. If you want your faces to be visible on both sides, you need to disable `GL_CULL_FACE`.
 1. If your face should be one-sided, but is facing the wrong way, you need to reverse the order of the points for that face.
 For example, you have specified points in the order A, B, C, D --> change the order to D, C, B, A

+For wavefront objects:
+1. Your face normals are pointing the wrong way (i.e pointing towards the inside of the object, not the outside)

+###Your texture is the right bitmap but is not in the correct places on the faces
+For manual rendering of quads:

+For Wavefront objects:
+1. You may need to enable flip-v = true in the model file (see mbe21_ter_wavefront_model.json)

 ###Console error message: "Not filled all elements of the vertex":
 Triggered at endVertex(), eg